Free boundary regularity for semilinear variational problems with a topological constraint: Monotonicity properties and regularity of stationary solutions

+{In this subsection, we use the compactness results from the preceding subsection to} study blow-ups and tangent functions.
+Lastly, we prove a unique continuation-type result.
 The main consequence of Lemma \ref{lemma strong convergence blow-ups} is the subsequential $W^{1,2}$-compactness of the rescalings $\{v_{x_0, r}\}_r$ as defined by \eqref{e:rescaling} as $r\downarrow 0$.
 This will allow us to deduce some fundamental properties of the subsequential limits, which we will refer to from now on as \emph{tangent functions} (of $v$).

 In the next lemma, we exploit the compactness properties derived in Lemma \ref{lemma strong convergence blow-ups} to prove in our setting some well-known properties of tangent functions and the behavior of Almgren's frequency function for them.